 TNF is an important part of the body’s immune system, so inhibition of TNF can impair the body’s ability to fight infections, particularly a reactivated tuberculosis infection.
 These drugs should be avoided in people who have active infections and should be discontinued before major surgery.
 Etanercept, infliximab, and adalimumab can be and are often used with methotrexate.
 People who have severe heart failure should not take high doses of infliximab.

 Side effects of TNF inhibitors include the potential risk of reactivation of infection (particularly tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe air... read more and fungal infections Overview of Fungal Infections Fungi are neither plants nor animals.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more and fungal infections Overview of Fungal Infections Fungi are neither plants nor animals.
 They were once thought to be plants but are now classified as their own kingdom.
 Some fungi cause infections in people.
 Because fungal spores are often... read more ), skin cancers other than melanoma, and reactivation of hepatitis B Hepatitis B, Chronic Chronic hepatitis B is inflammation of the liver that is caused by the hepatitis B virus and that has lasted more than 6 months.
 Most people with chronic hepatitis B have no symptoms, but some... read more .

 Anakinra is an interleukin-1 (IL-1) receptor blocker, which means it interrupts one of the major chemical pathways involved in inflammation.
 Anakinra is given as a single daily injection under the skin.
 Pain and itching at the injection site are the most common side effects.
 IL-1 is part of the immune system, so inhibiting IL-1 can impair the ability to fight infections.
 Anakinra can also suppress production of white blood cells.
 It should not be used with TNF inhibitors.
 It is prescribed less often because it must be given every day.

 Rituximab is a biologic agent that decreases the number of B-cell lymphocytes, one of the white blood cells responsible for causing inflammation and for fighting infection.
 Rituximab is usually reserved for people who do not improve enough after taking methotrexate and a TNF inhibitor.
-It is injected in a vein, as 2 doses, 2 weeks apart.
+It is injected in a vein, usually as 2 doses given 2 weeks apart.
 Side effects, as with other immunosuppressive drugs, may include increased risk of infections.
 In addition, rituximab can cause effects while it is being given, such as rashes, nausea, back pain, itching, and high or low blood pressure.
+It can cause severe liver damage by reactivating hepatitis B Hepatitis B, Acute Acute hepatitis B is inflammation of the liver that is caused by the hepatitis B virus and that lasts from a few weeks up to 6 months.
+Hepatitis B is spread through contact with blood or other... read more in people who had previously been infected with this virus.

 Abatacept is another biologic agent that interferes with the communication between cells that coordinates inflammation.
 Side effects include lung problems, headache, increased susceptibility to infection, and upper respiratory infection.
 The first injection in the vein takes over 30 minutes to complete.
 After that, it is injected in a vein or under the skin at 2 weeks and at 4 weeks after the first dose and every 4 weeks thereafter.